patherlkd/OC-Multi-Param-AM/README.md

 Dataset containing protocols found in Casert et al. Nat.
 Comm.
 (2024) are located at [Springer Extra Supplementary Material](https://static-content.springer.com/esm/art%3A10.1038%2Fs41467-024-52878-2/MediaObjects/41467_2024_52878_MOESM4_ESM.zip).

+Once you have the correct packages installed.
+You may run the following:

 To produce data/plots for Fig. 1:
 python3 adam_optimizer_schmiedl_test_JAX_v2.py
 (For unregularized control the regularization parameter is to 0.0).